- What is the purpose of the program?

 For a general curriculum plan and a detailed curriculum plan for the current DNP cohort, please review the Plan of Study information.

 The DNP program is only offered full-time.
-The curriculum is designed for the working clinician to complete the DNP in four consecutive semesters.
+The curriculum is designed for the working clinician to complete the DNP in five consecutive semesters.
 For a general curriculum plan and a detailed curriculum plan for the current DNP cohort, please review the Plan of Study information.

 The DNP program requires students to complete a scholarly DNP Project under the direction of a DNP Project Faculty and DNP Project Clinical Mentor.
 The DNP Project exemplifies the culmination of advanced nursing knowledge and expertise in clinical practice at doctoral level intensity.